 Once you’ve verified your number, the next step is to link a bank account.
 Like oh so many other FinTech apps, Digit utilizes Plaid to securely access your balance information and make transfers.
 To allow this, you’ll log into your account using your online banking username and password.
 If you have two-factor authentication turned on, you’ll likely also need to enter a confirmation code either e-mailed or texted to your contact info on file.

 With that out of the way, you’re ready to start exploring Digit.

-Another feature you might want to employ is their Low Balance Protection.
-This function will enable Digit to automatically transfer money back to your checking account if your bank balance dips below a certain threshold.
-In addition to specifying what balance you wish to trigger such a transfer, you can also choose which savings goal you want money to be pulled from.
+Another pair of features you might want to employ is their Safe Saving Level.
+This function will prevent Digit from automatically transferring money from your checking account if your bank balance is below a certain threshold.

 The Good and Bad of Digit